ontodev/valve.rs/README.md

 1. **Data validation messages** indicating that the value of a particular cell violates one or more of a number of user-defined data validation rules.
 2. **Data update messages** indicating that the value of a particular cell has changed as well as the details of the change.

 After reading and optionally validating the initial data, the validated information is loaded into a database that can then be queried directly using your favourite SQL client (e.g., [sqlite3](https://sqlite.org/cli.html) or [psql](https://www.postgresql.org/docs/current/app-psql.html)) as in the examples below.
-The currently supported databases are [SQLite](https://sqlite.org) and [PostgreSQL](https://www.postgresql.org) (see [Differences between PostgreSQL and SQLite](#differences-between-postgresql-and-sqlite)).
+The currently supported databases are [SQLite](https://sqlite.org) and [PostgreSQL](https://www.postgresql.org).
 Valve further provides an [Application-programmer interface (API)](#api) that can be used to incorporate Valve's data validation and manipulation functionality and to visualize the validated data within your own [rust project](https://www.rust-lang.org/).
 For an example of a rust project that uses Valve, see [ontodev/nanobot.rs](https://github.com/ontodev/nanobot.rs).
 Finally, Valve also provides a [Command line interface (CLI)](#command-line-usage) for some of its more important functions like `load`, `save`, and `guess`.

 ### The Valve database